-DC SCORES creates neighborhood teams that give kids in need the confidence and skills to succeed on the playing field, in the classroom, and in life.
+DC SCORES creates neighborhood teams that give kids the confidence and skills to succeed on the playing field, in the classroom, and in life.

 We envision a DC where every child – no matter their family income – experiences the joys of childhood: sports, arts, service, and being part of a team.
 Where every child – no matter their family circumstances – is empowered to find academic success and grow into an emotionally and physically healthy teen and adult.
 Where every neighborhood supports and celebrates its children and their accomplishments on and off the playing field.